paulrayner/exploreddd.github.com/src/cfp/index.md

     <h2 class="page-subheader">Privacy</h2>

-    <p>In our CFP the personal information we collect is solely for Explore DDD 2019.
+    <p>In our CFP the personal information we collect is solely for Explore DDD.
 We will never provide your email or any other personal information to a third party for marketing purposes.
 We will use your email for EDDD-related communication.
 Your name and email will be provided to the conference hotel for room reservation.
-You name will also be used on printed schedules and name lists.
+Your name will also be used on printed schedules and name lists.
 In each case we will clarify how the information will be used as we ask for it.</p>

     <p>You will be asked to agree with our privacy policy when you fill out the CFP.
 By providing us with the information, you are giving us consent to use it for the purpose we have specified.
 We will be videoing and photographing participants (speakers, attendees, sponsors etc.) for promotional purposes during the conference.</p>